ElRodrigote/ElRodrigote/README.md

 # gm fren
 Howdy.
 My name is Rodrigo, welcome to my crib.
 I'm a Frontend developer and crypto enthusiast looking for my first official job in the blockchain space.

-Feel free to reach me out, specially if you have some blockchain or cryptocurrency project in mind.
+Feel free to reach out to me, specially if you are working on any cool blockchain or cryptocurrency projects!

 Cheers!